 - We include material about recent events, but we try to make sure that it is historical in approach.
 Read more …

-- Although much was done during the compilation of the CD-ROM to extend the coverage of Irish history provided by the bibliographies on which the project was based, the coverage of the history of Ireland remained less complete than that for England, Scotland and Wales.
+- Although much was done during the compilation of the first version of the bibliography, published on CD-ROM in 1998, to extend the coverage of Irish history provided by the bibliographies on which the project was based, the coverage of the history of Ireland remained less complete than that for England, Scotland and Wales.
 However, coverage of Irish history was much improved after 2004 as a result of co-operation between the Royal Historical Society Bibliography and Irish History Online.
 As a result, all titles from Writings on Irish History for 1936-2006 are now included in BBIH.
-Following Irish History Online's establishment of a separate database at the start of 2010, BBIH is now compiling its own records for more recent titles on Irish history; we will not be able to cover all the local journals that were included in Irish History Online and users may notice some inconsistencies in coverage, especially in the short term.
+Following Irish History Online's establishment of a separate database at the start of 2010, BBIH is now compiling its own records for more recent titles on Irish history, although we will not be able to cover all the local journals that were included in Irish History Online.
 In the longer term, we hope to establish a new record exchange arrangement with Irish History Online.

 - The Bibliography aims to list new editions, but not reprints or paperback editions when the content is unchanged; collections of reprinted essays are included but their contents are not generally listed separately.
 Reprints of older works are listed when new scholarly material has been included (for example, in the form of a new introduction).